greenroom-my/giftroom/readme.md

 ## About Giftroom

-helps you organise your gift exchange party including invites, matches & wishlist.
+Giftroom helps you organise your gift exchange party including invites, matches & wishlist.

 ## Contributors